 - Receipt and disposition of all funds (including program income)

 - Funds applied to each budget category included within the approved award

 - Expenditures governed by any special and general provisions

 - Non-Federal matching contribution, if required

-To ensure adequate fiscal administration, accounting, and auditability of all Federal funds received, records should be established using the Federal agency "total project cost".
+To ensure adequate fiscal administration, accounting, and auditability of all Federal funds received, your records should be established using the Federal agency "total program cost" basis.
 This includes all of the following types of funding sources:

 - Federal funds

 - State funds

 - Program income